-reviewed as part of best practice, with any gaps to be actioned as and when they arise through the building control service.
-In part, this can be linked to the feedback given by the water companies on the 7 February 2023.8 That when developments come forward in the town centre and adjoining areas, obstacles should either be removed or alleviated, to remove unnecessary restrictions on water courses, which reduce the flow rate, nutrient enrichment and wildlife corridors.
+the conservation of fuel and power.
+The group felt that the opportunities available should be reviewed as part of best practice, with any gaps to be actioned as and when they arise through the building control service.
+In part, this can be linked to the feedback given by the water companies on the 7 February 2023.8 11.That when developments Cabinet Member for Not Agreed Head of come forward in the town centre and adjoining areas, obstacles should either be removed or alleviated, to remove unnecessary restrictions on water courses, which reduce the flow rate, nutrient enrichment and wildlife corridors.
 As outlined in the recommendation, to remove unnecessary restrictions on water courses, which reduce the flow rate, nutrient enrichment and wildlife corridors that may impact the area local to the development.
-Cabinet Member for Planning, Infrastructure and Economic Development This is a matter for the Environment Agency, and they can make these points through their role as a statutory consultee on such applications, if they are in agreement with them.
-The Council could in theory explore a pilot project at a relevant site where w have an interest, for example the Mill Pond in the town centre.
-Head of Development Management That an annual 'roundtable' meeting be established between Parish, District and County Members and Officers (from both authorities), to discuss Cabinet Member for Environmental Services, Cabinet Member Agree, to be led by the Planning Policy team.
-Director of Finance, Resources and Business Improvement;
+Planning, Infrastructure and Economic Development This is a matter for the Environment Agency, and they can make these points through their role as a statutory consultee on such applications, if they are in agreement with them.
+The Council could in theory explore a pilot project at a relevant site where we have an interest, for example the Mill Pond in the town centre.
+Development Management

-8 See 7 February 2023 Meeting Minutes.
+&lt;sup>8 See 7 February 2023 Meeting Minutes.

-local issues and knowledge relating to the Water Management Cycle, by geographical area (North, Central & Southern Maidstone) To ensure that local knowledge is maintained and 'passed down' to prevent negative impacts to the area, such as flooding and property damage, through the water management cycle.
-This knowledge is often lost over time, particularly when there are no written records of historic mitigation measures. for Planning, Infrastructure and Economic Development and Cabinet Member for Communities, Leisure and Arts.
-Emergency Planning and Resilience Manager; Head of Spatial Planning and Economic Development; Head of Development Management and Biodiversity and Climate Change Manager That local 'highway and surface water flooding hotspots' be identified with the Borough and County Members, and meetings organised with Kent County Council, National Highways, and the relevant Water Companies as applicable.
-To proactively manage any impacts from flooding and/or water management cycle related matters, by consulting the relevant parties to seek improvements.
+12.That an annual 'roundtable' meeting be established between Parish, District and County Members and Officers (from both authorities), to discuss local issues and knowledge relating to the Water Management Cycle, by geographical area (North, Central & Southern Maidstone) To ensure that local knowledge is maintained and 'passed down' to prevent negative impacts to the area, such as flooding and property damage, through the water management cycle.
+This knowledge is often lost over time, particularly when there are no written records of historic mitigation measures.
 Cabinet Member for Environmental Services, Cabinet Member for Planning, Infrastructure and Economic Development and Cabinet Member for Communities, Leisure and Arts.
-This is already occurring through the work undertaken by Mark Green, who leads on flood resilience for MBC.
-Director of Finance, Resources and Business Improvement; Emergency Planning and Resilience Manager; Head of Spatial Planning and Economic Development; Head of Development Management and Biodiversity
+Agreed To be led by the Planning Policy team.
+Director of Finance, Resources and Business Improvement; Emergency Planning and Resilience Manager Head of Spatial Planning and Economic Development Head of Development Management Biodiversity and Climate Change Manager 13.That local 'highway and surface water flooding hotspots' be identified with the Borough and County Members, and meetings organised with Kent County Council, National Highways, and the relevant Water Companies as applicable.
+Cabinet Member for Environmental Services, Cabinet Member for Planning, Infrastructure and Economic Development and Cabinet Member for Communities, Leisure and Arts.
+Agreed This is already occurring through the work undertaken by Mark Green, who leads on flood resilience for MBC.
+Director of Finance, Resources and Business Improvement; Emergency Planning and Resilience Manager Head of Spatial